Joint HQIC 3-Part Series: Workplace Violence Prevention

 • February 14

-April 18, 2023 LAN Event – Using TAP Strategy for HAI Reduction: CAUTI, CLABSI, C. Diff, MRSA
+April 18, 2023 LAN Event – Using TAP Strategy for HAI Reduction: CAUTI, CLABSI, C. diff, MRSA

 Prepared by IPRO HQIC